 Dear Fitzroy High School Community,

-If you have something you would like to raise with School Council or would like to know more about getting involved with subcommittees or other volunteering opportunities, please feel free to contact me at firstname.lastname@example.org.
+If you want to know more about joining School Council, participating in a subcommittee or other volunteering opportunities, please feel free to contact me.
+My school email is firstname.lastname@example.org

 Fitzroy High School